ipcm27/ngrx-post-page/README.md

 <h3> Modular Component Structure: </h3>
 <ul>
-  <li> I created two seprated components:PostPageComponent and PostCardComponent.
-I did like this so it would be aligned with Angular's philosophy of modular design so it can be more scalable and reusable</li>
+  <li> I created two seprated components: PostPageComponent and PostCardComponent so it would be aligned with Angular's philosophy of modular design so it can be more scalable and reusable</li>
   <li> PostCardComponent is responsible for handling each individual post.
 This means it only deals with the input/output of the card info and events</li>
   <li> PostPageComponent manages the collection of cards (the whole page).
 Its main job is to handle the page-level responsibilities by communicating with the store</li>
   <li>: This approach encapsulates the logic related to displaying individual posts within each card component </li>